kral2/kral2/README.md

 My name is Çetin, kral2 is my online alter ego.

-[I work at Oracle][LinkedIn] in the Consulting organization as Cloud Architect on IaaS and Automation.
+[I work at HashiCorp][LinkedIn] as a Customer Success Architect.
 TL;DR - I am a "learn it all" kind of person, and always eager to share back :smile:

-I am focusing on anything OCI since I joined Oracle in 2018 with a big emphasing on automation, and my favorite tools for the task are Terraform, Packer and Ansible.
+I was focused on anything Oracle Cloud Infrastructure since I joined Oracle in 2018 with a big emphasing on automation, and my favorite tools for the task were [Terraform], [Packer] and Ansible.
 Morphing into Pythonista mode when things gets serious.

+- 🔭 working on anything related to the [hashistack]
 - 🔭 contributing to [Terraform modules for OCI](https://registry.terraform.io/browse/modules?provider=oci).
-I am a maintainer for [VCN], [Compute] and [IAM].
+I am a maintainer for [VCN], [Compute] and [IAM]
-- 🌱 learning GitHub centric automation tools and workflows to enable GitOps approaches for small teams
+- 🌱 learning GitHub centric automation tools and workflows

-When I don't craft things, I draw boxes and lines on whiteboards.
+When I don't craft things, I draw boxes and lines on (virtual) whiteboards.
 Eventually with some smiling clouds.

 ---